tiprankstipranks

 We may be unable to obtain and maintain contractually required liability insurance, and the insurance we obtain may not cover all liabilities to which we may become subject.

-Under our agreements with Motorola Solutions and the U.S. government, we are required to maintain an in-orbit liability insurance policy with a de-orbiting endorsement.
+Under our agreements with Motorola Solutions and the U.S. government, we are required to maintain an in-orbit liability insurance policy with de-orbiting coverage for Block 1 satellites.
 The current policy, together with the de-orbiting endorsement, covers amounts that we and other specified parties may become liable to pay for bodily injury and property damages to third parties related to processing, maintaining, and de-orbiting our first-generation satellites.
-Our current policy has a one-year term, which expires on December 8, 2024, and excludes coverage for all third-party damages relating to the 2009 collision of our satellite with a non-operational Russian satellite.
+Our current policy has a one-year term, which expires on December 8, 2026, and excludes coverage for all third-party damages relating to the 2009 collision of our satellite with a non-operational Russian satellite.
+Our current in-orbit liability insurance policy also contains, and we expect and future policies would likewise contain, specified exclusions and material change limitations that are customary in the industry.
 The price, terms and availability of insurance have fluctuated significantly since we began offering commercial satellite services.
 The cost of obtaining insurance can vary as a result of either satellite failures or general conditions in the insurance industry.
 Higher premiums on insurance policies would increase our cost.
 In-orbit liability insurance policies on satellites may not continue to be available on commercially reasonable terms or at all.
 In addition to higher premiums, insurance policies may provide for higher deductibles, shorter coverage periods and additional policy exclusions.
-For example, our current de-orbit insurance covers only twelve months from attachment and therefore would not cover losses arising outside that timeframe.
-In addition, even if we continue to maintain an in-orbit liability insurance policy, the coverage may not protect us against all third-party losses, which could be material.
-Our current in-orbit liability insurance policy contains, and we expect any future policies would likewise contain, specified exclusions and material change limitations customary in the industry.
-These exclusions may relate to, among other things, losses resulting from in-orbit collisions such as the one we experienced in 2009, acts of war, insurrection, terrorism or military action, government confiscation, strikes, riots, civil commotions, labor disturbances, sabotage, unauthorized use of the satellites, and nuclear or radioactive contamination, as well as claims directly or indirectly occasioned as a result of noise, pollution, electrical and electromagnetic interference, and interference with the use of property.
 In addition to our in-orbit liability insurance policy, we are required to maintain insurance to cover the potential liability of Motorola Solutions, the successor to the manufacturer of our first-generation satellites.
 We may not in the future be able to renew this coverage on reasonable terms and conditions, or at all.
 Our failure to maintain this insurance could increase our exposure to liability arising in relation to our first-generation satellites.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.